Sarah O'Connor

 “Here’s a word.
 Bereavement.
 Or, Bereaved.
 Bereft.
 It’s from the Old English bereafian, meaning ‘to deprive of, take away, seize, rob’.
 Robbed.
 Seized.
 It happens to everyone.
 But you feel it alone.
 Shocking loss isn’t to be shared, no matter how hard you try,” (Macdonald 13).
 After her father suddenly dies, Helen Macdonald decides to …

 “What am I without religion?
 What am I without the safety of us?”
 (Jong 119).
-In Tamara Jong explores her life growing up and being a devour, practicing Jehovah’s Witness while also understanding the instability of her childhood and her father’s emotional distance and mother’s alcohol addiction as she comes to lose and understand herself …
+Tamara Jong explores her life growing up as a devout, practicing Jehovah’s Witness while also understanding the instability of her childhood from her father’s emotional distance to her mother’s alcohol addiction as she comes to lose and understand herself in …

 I received this book from River Street Writing in exchange for an honest review.
 “After all, libraries are for everyone,” (Berman Ghan, “Spectres of Biblioteca,” 19).
 The Library Cosmic is a collection of science fiction stories travelling through time and space asking readers about community, togetherness, identity, technology, and where we fit in all of it.
 Is …